AdenNg1001/ISOM_835_Individual_Term_Project/README.md

 ### ⭐ Best Regression Model
 ### **Random Forest Regressor**
-- **R² = 0.9317**
-- **RMSE = 0.0825**
-- **MAE = 0.01705**
-- Excellent fit with near-perfect predicted vs actual alignment
-- Captures non-linear relationships effectively
+The **Random Forest Regressor** clearly outperformed the other regression models.

+- **R² ≈ 0.93** (explains ~93% of the variance in admission probability)
+- Very low RMSE and MAE
+- Predicted vs. Actual plot shows points tightly clustered along the 45° line

+**Why it works well**

+- Captures **nonlinear interactions** between academic metrics and extracurriculars
+- Robust to **outliers**, especially extreme entrance scores
+- Handles mixed feature types after preprocessing

 ### ⭐ Best Classification Model
 ### **Logistic Regression**
+The **Logistic Regression** model achieved **near-perfect** classification performance:

-- **ROC-AUC = 0.9999**
+- **ROC–AUC ≈ 0.9999**
-- **Accuracy = 98%**
+- **Accuracy ≈ 99%**
-- **F1 = 0.94 (macro)**
+- Very high precision and recall for both classes

+From the confusion matrix on the 5,000-row test set:

+- Correctly classifies **4435 / 4439** non-admitted students
+- Correctly classifies **550 / 561** admitted students
+- Only a small number of false positives and false negatives

+**Why it’s preferred for deployment**

+- High predictive performance
-- Most interpretable model → ideal for admissions decision support
+- **Interpretable coefficients** → easier to explain to admissions officers
+- Works well with the scaled + one-hot encoded feature space

 ### Key Insights
-- Academic metrics (board percentage, entrance score) drive admission outcomes
-- Extracurriculars act as secondary—but meaningful—predictors
+From the modeling and EDA combined:

+1. **Academic performance is the primary driver**
+   - Board percentage and entrance exam scores are the most important predictors.
+2. **Extracurricular activities still matter**
+   - Provide a secondary positive contribution and support a **holistic** view.
+3. **Demographic bias appears limited in this dataset**
-- Demographic variables show minimal influence, supporting fairness
+   - Demographic variables have low predictive power relative to academic metrics.
-- Tree-based models outperform linear ones due to non-linear relationships
+4. **Hybrid modeling approach is ideal**
+   - Use **Random Forest** for high-accuracy probability estimation.
+   - Use **Logistic Regression** for **transparent, policy-friendly** decision support.

 ### Business Recommendations
-- Use **Random Forest** for probability scoring
-- Use **Logistic Regression** for explainable decision-making
+- Rank applicants by **predicted admission probability**.
-- Provide applicant feedback using model insights
+- Provide admissions officers with:
-- Implement fairness audits and yearly model retraining
-- Enhance academic readiness programs for borderline applicants
+  - Model probability
+  - Key feature drivers (e.g., board % and entrance score)
+- Consider slightly lowering the decision threshold (e.g., 0.50 → 0.45) when the goal is to **reduce false negatives** for borderline applicants.

 ---

 ## ⚖️ Ethics & Responsible AI <a id="ethics--responsible-ai"></a>

-A full ethics analysis is included in the final report.
+Because admissions decisions are **high-stakes**, the project includes a dedicated ethics section.

+### Potential Risks

+- Academic metrics may encode **socioeconomic advantage** (tutoring access, school quality).
+- Over-reliance on standardized tests can disadvantage under-resourced students.
+- Regional (state-level) differences can reflect structural inequality.

-### Topics Addressed
+### Recommended Safeguards

-- Potential biases hidden within academic metrics
-- Fairness risks from socioeconomic disparities
-- Privacy & FERPA compliance
-- Transparent decision support, not automated decision-making
+- Perform **annual fairness audits** across gender, category, and region.
+- Monitor error rates (false positives/negatives) by subgroup.
-- Recommendations for explainability tools (SHAP/LIME)
+- Use explainability tools (e.g., **SHAP**, **LIME**) to document how features influence predictions.
+- Keep **humans-in-the-loop** — the model should assist, not replace, admissions officers.
+- Ensure strong **data governance**: FERPA compliance, encryption, access control, and audit logs.

 ---